 Position in: South Africa, Kenya, Nigeria or anywhere else in Africa

-Code for Africa (CfA) has an immediate vacancy for a mid-level role as an Online Courseware Developer with strong pedagogical expertise and extensive experience in curriculum creation (using e-learning technologies)..
+Code for Africa (CfA) has an immediate vacancy for a mid-level role as an E-learning Course Developer with strong pedagogical expertise and extensive experience in curriculum creation using e-learning technologies.

-The candidate will join our pan-African Data Academy and may be based at any of our hubs in Kenya, Nigeria or South Africa.
-We are also open to exceptional applicants from elsewhere in Africa.
+The candidate will join our pan-African Knowledge team in one of our primary hubs in Kenya, Nigeria or South Africa.
+CfA has full-time staff in 21 African countries and is therefore open to exceptional applicants from elsewhere on the continent.

-CfA’s Data Academy, which spearheads our training partnerships and data analysis and storytelling initiatives.
+The Knowledge team spearheads our training partnerships through CfA’s Academy, which works with over 30 leading African universities, as well as a range of mainstream newsroom and civil society partners to deliver innovative training on topics ranging from data journalism to digital activism and data analysis and storytelling initiatives.
 It also includes CfA communities such as the WanaData women data science/storytelling network and the africanDRONE civic drone community, as well as the sensors.AFRICA sensor journalism initiative, with a network of more than 50+ newsroom and university partners across Africa.
-The Data Academy is also custodian of other major CfA public infrastructure, such as the continent’s largest open data portal, open.AFRICA, and Africa’s largest census data portal, HURUMap.
+The Knowledge programme is also custodian of other major CfA public infrastructure, such as the continent’s largest open data portal, open.AFRICA, and Africa’s largest census data portal, HURUMap.

-The Courseware Developer will be CfA’s in-house ‘architect’ for designing the structure of training courses.
-The candidate reports to the Data Academy’s Senior Programme Manager and will work with the support of CfA’s wider Data Academy team of editorial experts, data analysts and digital designers in 20 African countries, as well as external domain experts in order to achieve set programmes or module objectives.
-The candidate will champion CfA’s Academy Massive Open Online Course (MOOC), ensuring that it is on par with the world’s best.
+The Curriculum Developer will be CfA’s in-house ‘architect’ for designing the structure for our courseware modules and courses, as well as setting the benchmark for curriculum resources.
+The candidate reports to CfA’s Senior Programme Manager on the Knowledge team, and will work with the support of CfA’s wider team of editorial experts, data analysts and digital designers, as well as external domain experts.
+The candidate will champion CfA’s Massive Open Online Course (MOOC), ensuring that it is on par with the world’s best.

 Required minimum requirements include: